Self-planning Code Generation with Large Language Models: Abstract

 \section{Abstract}

-Although large language models have demonstrated impressive ability in code generation, they are still struggling to address the complicated intent provided by humans.
-It is widely acknowledged that humans typically employ planning to decompose complex problems and schedule the solution steps prior to implementation.
-Thus we introduce planning into code generation to help the model understand complex intent and reduce the difficulty of problem solving.
-This paper proposes a self-planning code generation method with large language model, which consists of two phases, namely planning phase and implementation phase.
-Specifically, in the planning phase, the language model plans out the solution steps from the intent combined with in-context learning.
-Then it enters the implementation phase, where the model generates code step by step, guided by the solution steps.
-The effectiveness of self-planning code generation has been rigorously evaluated on multiple code generation datasets and the results have demonstrated a marked superiority over naive direct generation approaches with language model.
-The improvement in performance is substantial, highlighting the significance of self-planning in code generation tasks.
+Although large language models (LLMs) have demonstrated impressive ability in code generation, they are still struggling to address the complicated intent provided by humans.
+It is widely acknowledged that humans typically employ planning to decompose complex problems and schedule solution steps prior to implementation.
+To this end, we introduce planning into code generation to help the model understand complex intent and reduce the difficulty of problem-solving.
+This paper proposes a self-planning code generation approach with large language models, which consists of two phases, namely planning phase and implementation phase.
+Specifically, in the planning phase, LLM outlines concise and formatted planning steps from the intent.
+Subsequently, in the implementation phase, the model generates code step by step, guided by the preceding planning steps.
+We conduct extensive experiments on various code-generation benchmarks across multiple programming languages.
+Experimental results show that self-planning code generation achieves a relative improvement of up to 25.4\% in Pass@1 compared to direct code generation, and up to 11.9\% compared to Chain-of-Thought code generation.
+Moreover, our self-planning approach also enhances the quality of the generated code with respect to correctness, readability, and robustness, as assessed by humans.